grantjenks/python-sortedcontainers/docs/sf-python-2015-lightning-talk.rst

 [Slide 15]

-I think SortedContainers is great.
+I think Sorted Containers is great.
 But listen to what other smart people say about it:

-Alex Martelli: Good stuff! ...
+Alex Martelli says: Good stuff! ...
 I like the simple, effective implementation idea of splitting the sorted containers into smaller “fragments” to avoid the O(N) insertion costs.

-Jeff Knupp: That last part, “fast as C-extensions,” was difficult to believe.
+Jeff Knupp writes: That last part, “fast as C-extensions,” was difficult to believe.
 I would need some sort of performance comparison to be convinced this is true.
 The author includes this in the docs.
 It is.

-Kevin Samuel: I’m quite amazed, not just by the code quality (it’s incredibly readable and has more comment than code, wow), but the actual amount of work you put at stuff that is not code: documentation, benchmarking, implementation explanations.
+Kevin Samuel says: I’m quite amazed, not just by the code quality (it’s incredibly readable and has more comment than code, wow), but the actual amount of work you put at stuff that is not code: documentation, benchmarking, implementation explanations.
 Even the git log is clean and the unit tests run out of the box on Python 2 and 3.

 [Slide 16]

-The next time you write a priority queue, or work with time-series data, or setup an in-memory Sqlite database or send Redis a ZADD command, think of SortedContainers.
+So, the next time you write a priority queue, or work with time-series data, or setup an in-memory Sqlite database or send Redis a ZADD command, think of Sorted Containers.

 In Python, we can do better.
 Happy Holidays.